Skip to main content

 Auto-escalation only applies to certain 401(k) plans that include this particular provision.
 Some plan types, such as qualified automatic contribution arrangement (QACA) plans, require an auto-escalation, though it may be optional for others.

 Additionally, auto-escalation will only apply to employees who are automatically enrolled at the company’s default deferral rate and do not set their own contribution rate.
-However, once an employee makes an affirmative election (manually setting their contribution rate), then the auto-escalation will no longer apply and any future rate increases will need to be completed manually by the employee.
+However, once an employee manually sets their contribution rate (makes an affirmative election), then the auto-escalation will no longer apply and any future contribution rate increases will need to be completed manually.
+Here's how to participants can change their 401(k) contribution rate.

 How auto-escalation works